-Last Thursday, Republican lawmakers revealed a sweeping rewrite of the tax code, and one of the biggest flash points of the bill was the proposed change to the popular home mortgage interest deduction, or HMID.
+Last Thursday, Republican lawmakers revealed their proposal for a new tax code, and one of the biggest takeaways was the proposed change to the popular home mortgage interest deduction, or HMID.

 The HMID, which is as old as the federal income tax, allows home-buyers to deduct mortgage interest from their taxes.
 While existing homeowners can keep the current deduction, future purchases will be capped at a $500,000 loan value, down from the current $1 million limit.
 College students should care because policies like the HMID have increased the wealth gap, with home ownership being a critical component of income inequality.

 In May, The New York Times ran a story titled “How Homeownership Became the Engine of American Inequality,” in which they acknowledge that the mortgage interest deduction props up home prices and overwhelmingly benefits the wealthy and upper middle class.
 The article points out that the mortgage-interest deduction has become “politically untouchable,” but Republicans are rightfully trying to challenge this notion.

 Democrats from high-tax states like New York and New Jersey say the bill would need to change to gain their support, while powerful trade groups representing the real estate industry and small businesses are outraged by changes to the HMID.
 In reality, the HMID seems like the most sensible piece of the entire bill.

 “The bill is like a dead fish,” Democratic Senator Chuck Schumer said.
 “The more it’s in sunlight, the more it stinks, and that’s what’s going to happen.”

 Similarly, Jerry Howard, chief executive of the National Association of Home Builders, said his group would fight the bill “tooth and nail,” claiming it could lead to a decline in home prices and a housing recession.
 “This now is a direct assault on the American dream of homeownership,” he said.